 It’s important to be aware that different tax laws apply to different beneficiaries.
 See the ‘How super is taxed’ booklet for more information.

 There are two types of beneficiary nominations you can make:

 Preferred beneficiaries are the people you’d prefer to receive your super and any insurance benefit upon your death.
-This kind of nomination is not formally binding and Statewide Super’s trustee will take your nomination into account when they make their decision about who will receive your super.
+This kind of nomination is not formally binding on the trustee of Statewide Super, but we will take your nomination into account when deciding who will receive your benefits.

 Nominate a beneficiary on your Statewide Super account

-If you’re unsure about your decision, please give us a call on 1300 65 18 65 and a member of our team we’ll be able to talk you through the different options.
+If you have any questions, please give us a call on 1300 65 18 65 to speak with a member of our team.

 We’ll also list your beneficiary/beneficiaries on your annual statement each year, so be sure to read your statement to make sure your details are up to date.

-You can also check your beneficiary details by logging into your secure Statewide.On.Line account.
+You can check your beneficiary details anytime by logging into your secure Statewide Super Online account.